brianguenter/FastDifferentiation.jl/docs/src/examples.md

  x    0.0
 ```
 ##### More on make_function
+There are many options to `make_function`.
+This brief summary will help you figure out how to set them to achieve maximum performance.

+There are two categories of problem for which different settings are likely to yield best performance: small and large.
+The first category has a return matrix that is small with less than 100 elements, and an input vector that in this size range.
+In this case you will probably get the fastest results by calling `make_function` with a static array as the first argument and then calling the runtime generated function with an SVector or MVector for the input variable arguments.

+If your problem is in the large category then whenever possible set `in_place=true` and pass a matrix into the runtime generated function to hold the return values.
+You can improve performance further by combining `in_place=true` with `init_with_zeros=false`.
+The runtime generated function will not initialize your in place array with zeros each time it is called.

+You can use the (sparsity)[@ref] function to determine if any entries in your function are identically zero.
+If none are then `init_with_zeros=false` is safe even if you don't pre-initialize your array with zeros because every array entry will be set with a valid value.

 Sometimes you want to evaluate a function and one or more derivative orders.
 If you pack all the terms you want to evaluate into the argument to `make_function` then common terms will be detected and only computed once.
 This will be generally be more efficient than evaluating the function and derivatives separately:

 ```julia